daniel-furman/daniel-furman-old/index.md

 ### Ensemble Climate Projections

-*Funded through NSF Award #1757952, collaboration with <a target="_blank" rel="noopener noreferrer" href="https://www.hmc.edu/biology/faculty-staff/stephen-c-adolph/">Stephen Adolph</a>.*
+*Funded through NSF Award #1757952, collaboration with <a target="_blank" rel="noopener noreferrer" href="https://www.hmc.edu/biology/faculty-staff/stephen-c-adolph/">Stephen Adolph</a>.
+Presented at SICB 2021 and SCCUR 2019 research concerences*

 ---

-How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
+**Research Questions:** How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
 What is the best quantification of uncertainty for climate forecasts in Southwest deserts?
-Also see my corresponding <a target="_blank" rel="noopener noreferrer" href="https://daniel-furman.github.io/py-sdms-tutorial/">Python tutorial</a> on Species Distribution Modeling.

 ---